JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 The union of a group and its subgroups is the logical complement of the intersection: when defined as _union_, selecting the group displays _both_ the group's own entries and its subgroups' entries.

-You can create a group for your references about music, and then subgroups about the music styles (classic, jazz, rock, etc.).
+For example, you can create a group for your references about music, and then subgroups about the music styles (classic, jazz, rock, etc.).
 By setting the group "Music" as _union_, when you subsequently add references to a subgroup, they will automatically appear in group "Music" as well (without additional action).

 ### Nesting (sub)groups